balancer/scaffold-balancer-v3/README.md

 It uses example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
 The core idea is to help educate developers with creating custom pools and integrating with BalancerV3, and to provide a starting point for developers to create their own custom pools and factories.

+This repo carries this goal out by providing the following things:

+1. A README to walk a dev through using the different functionalities of the repo.
+2. A front-end prototyping tool, example smart contracts and scripts, to help showcase simple integrations with Balancer's core architecture.
+3. Use of the same front-end framework with your own custom pools, and walking you through how to do so using the example smart contracts and scripts to start.

 ✏️ The agenda of this README is listed below:

 0. **Checkpoint 0** - 📚 Setup of the environment.